Identity-Preserving Lax Extensions and Where to Find Them: Preliminaries: Relations and Lax Extensions

 \begin{remark} As mentioned in the introduction, a functor $\ftF$ admits a normal lax extension iff $\ftF$ admits a separating class of monotone predicate liftings~\cite{MV15,GoncharovEA23}.
 For readability, we discuss only the case where both the functor and the predicate liftings are finitary~\cite{MV15}.
-An \emph{$n$-ary predicate lifting}~$\lambda$ for~$\ftF$ is a natural transformation of type $\lambda\colon\contrapow^n\to\contrapow\cdot\ftF^\op$ where $\contrapow$ denotes the contravariant powerset functor; that is, for a set~$X$, $\lambda_X$ lifts~$n$ predicates on~$X$ to a predicate on $\ftF X$.
+An \emph{$n$-ary predicate lifting}~$\lambda$ for~$\ftF$ is a natural transformation of type $\lambda\colon\contrapow^n\to\contrapow\cdot\ftF^\op$ where~$\contrapow$ denotes the contravariant powerset functor (given by~$\contrapow X$ being the powerset of a set~$X$, and $\contrapow f(B)=f^{-1}[B]$ for $f\colon X\to Y$ and $B\in\contrapow Y$); that is, for a set~$X$, $\lambda_X$ lifts~$n$ predicates on~$X$ to a predicate on $\ftF X$.
 Predicate liftings determine modalities in coalgebraic modal logic~\cite{Pattinson04,Sch08}; a basic example is the unary predicate lifting~$\lambda$ for the (covariant) powerset functor~$\calP$ given by $\lambda_X(A)=\{B\in\calP X\mid B\subseteq A\}$ for a predicate~$A\subseteq X$, which determines the standard box modality on $\calP$-coalgebras, i.e.\ on standard relational transition systems.
 A set of predicate liftings is \emph{separating} if distinct elements of~$\ftF X$ can be separated by lifted predicates; this condition ensures that the associated instance of coalgebraic modal logic is \emph{expressive}, i.e.\ separates behaviourally inequivalent states~\cite{Pattinson04,Sch08}.
 Monotonicity of predicate liftings allows the definition of modal fixpoint logics for temporal specification~\cite{CirsteaEA11}.
 In the mentioned correspondence between lax extensions and predicate liftings, the construction of predicate liftings from a lax extension~$\eF$ roughly speaking involves application of~$\eF$ to the elementhood relation. \end{remark}